imshubhamgiri/GullyCricks/README.md

 ## Socket Events

+Namespace: `/matches`

 ### Emitted by Server
+- `userListUpdated` - Full user list after match creation
+- `userJoined` - A new user joined the match
-- `match:created` - New match created
+- `userLeft` - A user left the match
-- `match:updated` - Match score/status updated
+- `updatedScore` - Match score updated
-- `match:finished` - Match ended
-- `user:joined` - User joined the match
+- `matchStateUpdate` - Full match state on reconnect

 ### Received by Server
+- `createMatch` - Create a new match
-- `match:create` - Request to create match
+- `joinMatch` - Join a match by code
-- `match:update` - Request to update score
+- `updateMatch` - Update score (admin only)
-- `match:join` - Join a match
+- `leaveMatch` - Leave a match
-- `match:leave` - Leave a match
+- `reconnectRoom` - Rejoin match room after reconnect

 ---